TEN YEARS AGO TODAY! THE REAL TEST OF THE 2014 HUSQVARNA FC250

 A: The hate list:

 (1) Suspension.
-For all of the benefits that the FC250 received from KTM, the suspension is still atrocious.
+For all of the benefits that the FC250 received from KTM, the suspension is n’t one of them.
 Keep your favorite suspension tuner on speed dial if you plan on getting the FC250 working properly.
-Don’t worry, in 2015 it will get the new 4CS fork (and a new lease on life).
+Maybe it will be better in 2015when it will get the new 4CS fork (and a new lease on life).

 (3) Muffler.
 The Euro-spec muffler is quiet, thanks to the long can and mesh screen near the end cap.
 Unfortunately it chokes up the engine.
 Pull out the mesh with needle-nose pliers.